June 2, 2017

 August 11, 2016

 Judge Messitte was interviewed by BBC, where was asked, as a foreign judge, to comment on the Petrobras “Lava Jato” prosecution in Brazil.
 The Judge stated, among other things, that Brazil’s Public Ministry, Federal Police and Judge Sergio Moro have been cited around the world as models for how the prosecution of political corruption might proceed.
 The interview with Judge Messitte was published in the Folha de São Paulo on August 11, 2016.
+(A copy of the interview in Portuguese will be available on the Portuguese version of this website.)

 Judge Messitte recently authored an article entitled "An Institute for Legal & Judicial Studies at Washington College of Law" that appeared in the March 2016 issue of Justica e Cidadania.